All Episodes

 Over time, as the economy is turning back on, we'd see some of these transitory effects.

-That's what we that's what's been predicted.
+That's what's been predicted.

-These one time increases in prices are likely to have only transitory effects on inflation.
+These one-time increases in prices are likely to have only transitory effects on inflation.

 Economists call all these things transitory effects.

-Their expectation is that these inflation uh rises will be transitory, that they will come back down next year, and that one of the best things we can do is pass his agenda.
+Their expectation is that these inflation rises will be transitory, that they will come back down next year, and that one of the best things we can do is pass his agenda.

 I just want to say a number.